Although Reykjavik is technically a cold, remote small port city, it’s actually an exciting hub of art, design, cafe culture and historial treasures.

 And let’s not forget, Reykjavik is home to a hot dog stand that is second to none.

-The drive from Keflavik airport to Reykjavik* should have been simple.
-After a terrible, sleepless video game drive of aquaplaning and tempting the fuel tank to it’s final drops, we reached Iceland’s capital.
+The drive from Keflavik airport to Reykjavik should have been simple.
+After a terrible, sleepless video game drive of aquaplaning and tempting the fuel tank to its final drops, we reached Iceland’s capital.

 Follow Snæbraut.
 If you pass Langholtsvegur, you’ve gone too far.
 Right onto Kringlumýrabraut, then onto Sundlaugavegur.
 Oops, we took Laugalækur instead of finding Laugarasvegur.
 We finally arrived, at about 4am, tempers already fraying between the four of us.

-A charming little capital
+A charming capital city full of quirks

 Up and down this street, we popped in and out of second-hand clothes stores, souvenir stores, novelty restaurants (anyone for a steak at the Chuck Norris Grill?), hipster bakery/cafes and CD shops where the owner offered coffees as we listened to headphones.

+The next stop for us was the famous Golden Circle.
 I couldn’t wait to get going.